JADE: Expert-Grounded Dynamic Evaluation for Open-Ended Professional Tasks: Human Alignment Experimental Setup

 \subsection{Inter-Annotator Agreement}

 We evaluated the internal consistency of the expert annotations to validate the quality of our ground truth data.
-We calculated the Pearson correlation coefficient across the expert panel.
+We calculated the average pairwise Pearson correlation across \textbf{all five experts without trimming}.
 The \textbf{average inter-annotator correlation was $0.831$}, demonstrating a high degree of agreement among the experts and confirming the reliability of the human evaluation baseline used in this study.